BjRo/Looking-for-Kaizen/source/_posts/2008-08-26-meet-the-vimperator.markdown

 status: publish
 title: Meet the Vimperator
 wordpress_id: '74'
-? ''
-: - Uncategorized
-  - Uncategorized
-  - firefox
-  - firefox
-  - Vi
-  - Vi
-  - Vimperator
-  - Vimperator
+comments: true
+footer: true
+categories: [Uncategorized]
 ---

 Do you know the Vimperator add-in for Firefox?
 I didn' t at least until today.
 It's an amazing piece of software that lets you control the browser completely by keyboard with the control scheme known from the famous VI editor.
-It's an open source project and can be found [here](http://vimperator.mozdev.org).
+It's an open source project and can be found
+[here](http://vimperator.mozdev.org).
 I haven't had the 'pleasure' to work with VI in the past, so the start was a bit hard for me.
 But after half an hour fighting to the documentation and playing with the control scheme it feels really easy.
-Here is a list of commands I currently use (and obviously need to remember :-)):
+Here is a list of commands I currently use
+(and obviously need to remember :-)):

 -   :open url, opens the link in the current tab. (f.e.: :open bjro.de)